 [Editor’s Note: Cue the Hillary Duff song: I’mmm comin’ cleeeeannnnnnn.

-However, when you do find yourself in a committed relationship and lost in love, you spend a lot of time as a one half of a couple.
+However, when you do find yourself in a committed relationship and lost in love and True Pheromones, you spend a lot of time as a one half of a couple.
 You entertain each other and make one another feel completely comfortable.
 You have a drinking buddy for a night on the town, and someone to cuddle with on quiet nights in.
 The most extraordinary thing is that the most ordinary and mundane things become fun.
 Honestly.
 Try pre-gaming a grocery store shopping trip and try tell me you didn’t have the time of your life.
 Ah, to be young again.

 After you find someone to share the latter portion of your twenties with, your love may feel exceptionally strong.
 However, you may find yourself trying to change your partner, while at the same time hiding your own flaws.
 Subsequently, you’ll find yourself in a state of turbulence, but on the up-side, this will produce a lot of change and growth.
 You’ll learn things the hard way and you’re going to get your heart broken.
 It’s just a fact of life.
 What’s the warning sign when things are on the decline?
 When you are in an insecure relationship you’ll be grasping at straws, looking for validation from everyone: friends, co-workers…even astrologists.
 Trust me.